 You have rights and you need to protect them and it's the association that can do that for you.
-If you need help, run - don't walk - to your nearest association rep or to your local president.
+If you need help, contact your association rep or your local president.

 Here's some advice from the association in dealing with job security issues:

 Report the incident immediately to your principal and your association.
 Write down all the details of the incident, including date, time, names, and location.

 By law, education professionals must report suspected cases of abuse of children under 18 years of age to the Division of Youth and Family Services (DYFS).
 Notify your principal and your association of any evidence you have.

 According to state and federal law, your employer can't discriminate against you on the basis of race, age, sex, national origin, religion or color.
 Notify your association if you suspect any violations.